plone/documentation/docs/classic-ui/layers.md

 class INoHeaderLayer(IBrowserRequest):
-    """ When applied to HTTP request object, header animations or images are not rendered on this.
+    """ When applied to HTTP request object, header animations or images are not rendered on this layer.

-    If this layer is on request, do not render header images.
+    If this layer is on a request, do not render header images.
     This allows uncluttered editing of header animations and images.
     """